-Rainwater harvesting for landscape irrigation may be appropriate for many areas across the U.S. even in areas of low availability.
-Important considerations when planning for harvesting projects should include the following:
+Rainwater harvesting for landscape irrigation may be appropriate for many areas across the United States, even in areas of low availability.
+Important considerations when planning for harvesting projects include the following:

 - Size of catchment area (roof size): Larger roof area can capture significant precipitation even in areas of low rainfall availability

 - Rainwater storage capacity: Areas with lower available precipitation may require larger tanks to provide more storage capacity; increased tank size will increase equipment cost

 - Water rates: Areas with more expensive water rates should also be considered when prioritizing locations for rainwater harvesting projects